Winnipeg: Early history

 Lord Selkirk was involved with the first permanent settlement (known as the Red River Colony), the purchase of land from the Hudson's Bay Company, and a survey of river lots in the early 19th century.
 The North West Company built Fort Gibraltar in 1809, and the Hudson's Bay Company built Fort Douglas in 1812, both in the area of present-day Winnipeg.
 The two companies competed fiercely over trade.
 The Métis and Lord Selkirk's settlers fought at the Battle of Seven Oaks in 1816.
 In 1821, the Hudson's Bay and North West Companies merged, ending their long rivalry.
 Fort Gibraltar was renamed Fort Garry in 1822 and became the leading post in the region for the Hudson's Bay Company.
 A flood destroyed the fort in 1826 and it was not rebuilt until 1835.
 A rebuilt section of the fort, consisting of the front gate and a section of the wall, is near the modern-day corner of Main Street and Broadway in downtown Winnipeg.

 In 1869–70, present-day Winnipeg was the site of the Red River Rebellion, a conflict between the local provisional government of Métis, led by Louis Riel, and newcomers from eastern Canada.
-General Garnet Wolseley was sent to put down the uprising.
+General Garnet Wolseley was sent to suppress the uprising.
 The Manitoba Act of 1870 made Manitoba the fifth province of the three-year-old Canadian Confederation.
 Treaty 1, which encompassed the city and much of the surrounding area, was signed on 3 August 1871 by representatives of the Crown and local Indigenous groups, comprising the Brokenhead Ojibway, Sagkeeng, Long Plain, Peguis, Roseau River Anishinabe, Sandy Bay and Swan Lake communities.
 On 8 November 1873, Winnipeg was incorporated as a city, with the Selkirk settlement as its nucleus.
 Métis legislator and interpreter James McKay named the city.
 Winnipeg's mandate was to govern and provide municipal services to citizens attracted to trade expansion between Upper Fort Garry / Lower Fort Garry and Saint Paul, Minnesota.